mikumatsunaga/mikumatsunaga.github.io/_pages/research.md

 - presented at JSQPS Summer Meeting (2025), Humboldt Governance Lab (2025), Kiel Political Behavior workshop (2025), SPSA (2026).
 - scheduled to present at ECPG (2026) and EPSS (2026).

-The Causal Effect of Sovereign Debt’s Fiscal Stability on Military Capability.
+The Causal Effect of Fiscal Stability on Military Capability.

-Reviting Gun vs. Butter: Do Parties Shift Military Policy After the Financial Crisis?